Tama Sumo: Personal life and activism

 Tama Sumo is married to South African DJ Lakuti.
 Both of them signed a letter condemning Islamophobia in the wake of the Orlando nightclub shooting.
 She has criticized the lack of female visibility within DJ line ups, and seeks to celebrate difference and diversity in her music.
 When she appeared on Boiler Room Berlin in 2013, she staged a "kiss-in" with same-sex couples as a protest against homophobic and sexist comments.

 She is one of the subjects of the 2013 film "Sounds Queer", a documentary about female DJs.

-Equipment

-Her preferred equipment is Technics 1210 MK II with Shure M44-7 needles and the Pioneer CDJ 2000.
-Her preferred mixer is the E & S DJR 400.

-She has a private collection of 15,000 records.
+In 2015, she had a private collection of 15,000 records.